Social Class Ancient China

 Social Mobility: The Illusion and the Reality

 While the Confucian meritocratic system theoretically allowed for social mobility through the civil service examinations, the reality was more complex.
-While some individuals from humble backgrounds did manage to rise through the ranks, the system was often biased in favor of those from wealthier and more educated families.
+That's why while some individuals from humble backgrounds did manage to rise through the ranks, the system was often biased in favor of those from wealthier and more educated families.
 Access to education, resources, and networks played a crucial role in determining one's chances of upward mobility.
 For most, social status was largely determined by birth and remained relatively fixed throughout their lives.

 Factors Shaping Social Class in Ancient China